SmarterApp/TDS_TestIntegrationSystem/README.md

 ### Runtime Dependencies
 None

+## Items/Updates included in 02/27/2015 release:

+1)	Fixed null reference exception that would occur in the test scoring engine when there were no accommodations returned from ART for the student/subject.
+Change was to the container in TIS, not to the TSE.

 ## Items/Updates included in 02/23/2015 release:

 1)	Added service installer to the TISService project at \TDSQAService\TISService\.

-## Items/Updates included in 02/20/2015 release:

-1)	Improved thread management in the TIS service.
-Worker thread was continuing to run for a period of time after the service was stopped.

-2)	Improved error handling in REST endpoint when a file is received that has invalid or missing key fields.

 ------------------------------------------------------------------
 ## Known Issues (as of 02/11/2015):

 1)	Changes will be required for creating Summative test combinations to support 1/N possible component tests.
-These changes are currently being tested.
+These changes are currently being tested, as are the test scoring calculations for summative tests.

 ## Future Enhancements